ElBrewster/sound-shelter/README.md

 2. Copy the contents of `schema_.prisma` file at the root of the project into the newly created file at `prisma/schema.prisma`
 3. Run `npx prisma generate` to generate Prisma Client.
 4. Move the `seed.ts` file from the root of the project into the `prisma` directory.
-5. Run `npx prisma migrate dev --name init` to create initial migration and sync database with shema in `prisma.schema`
+5. Run `npx prisma migrate dev --name init` to create initial migration and sync database with schema in `prisma.schema`
 6. Run `npx tsx prisma/seed.ts` to seed database using the `seed.ts` file we moved from the root and into the prisma folder
 7. Run `npx prisma studio` to view database in the browser at `http://localhost:5555/`.
    You should now be able to view database content in reports and post successfully to database.